Josh Reynolds (American football): Detroit Lions

 On November 10, 2021, Reynolds was claimed off waivers by the Detroit Lions.
-In the 2021 season, Reynolds finished with 29 receptions for 396 yards and two receiving touchdowns.
+For the remainder of the 2021 season, Reynolds played in seven games (starting in five) and finished with 29 receptions for 396 yards and two receiving touchdowns.
+In a 30–12 win over the Arizona Cardinals in Week 15, Reynolds caught a season-high six receptions for 68 yards and a touchdown.

 On March 9, 2022, Reynolds signed a two-year, $6 million contract extension with the Lions.
+In the 2022 season, Reynolds appeared in 14 games and started 11.
+He finished with 38 receptions for 479 receiving yards and three receiving touchdowns.